goatcast/goatcast/FIREBASE_SETUP.md

 6. **Open the browser console (F12)** to see debug logs
 7. If you see errors, they'll show up in the console

+### Note on Firebase Indexes

+The app has been optimized to avoid requiring composite indexes.
+If you see an "index required" error:
+- Just refresh the page (Cmd+R or Ctrl+F5)
+- The app will work without creating any indexes

+See [FIREBASE_INDEX.md](./FIREBASE_INDEX.md) for more details.

 ## Troubleshooting

 ### Still nothing happens when I click "Create Desk"?